Maintenance By Carter Hayes March 12, 2026 15 min read

 Diagram showing common tire wear patterns, including center wear, edge wear, cupping, feathering, and one-sided wear

-The fastest way to diagnose tire wear is to compare the worn area with the tire’s contact patch.
-The contact patch is the part of the tread that touches the road.
-When pressure, alignment, balance, or suspension geometry is wrong, the contact patch shifts or bounces, and the tread tells the story.
+The fastest way to narrow down uneven tire wear is to compare the worn area with the tire’s contact patch.
+The contact patch is the part of the tread touching the road.
+Pressure, alignment, suspension movement, balance, braking, load, and tire or wheel condition can change how that patch carries load.
+The wear pattern helps narrow the diagnosis, but it does not prove which component has failed.

 Wear Pattern What It Looks Like Most Likely Cause First Fix